kakposoe/todos/README.md

 Pretty much.
 Only difference is its completely on the command line.

 ## How does it work?
-Simply running ```todo init``` will create a todo.json file in the folder you are current working directory.
+Simply running ```todo init``` will create a todo.json file in your current working directory.
 You can then use the app to create new todo tasks like so:
 ```bash
 todo 'This is my new task'
 ```